Glenn Branca: Beginnings: 1960s and early 1970s

 Born in Harrisburg, Pennsylvania, Branca started playing the guitar at age 15.
 He also created a number of tape sound art collage pieces for his own amusement.
 After attending York College in 1966–1967, he started the short-lived cover band The Crystal Ship with Al Whiteside and Dave Speece in the summer of 1967.
 In the early 1970s, Branca studied theater at Emerson College in Boston.
 In 1973, he moved from Boston to London with his then girlfriend Meg English.

 After moving back to Boston in 1974, he met John Rehberger.
 While there, he began experimenting with sound as the founder of an experimental theater group called Bastard Theatre in 1975.
 Working out of a loft on Massachusetts Avenue they wrote and produced the music/theater piece Anthropophagoi for a two-week run.
 In 1976, The Bastard Theatre's second production was What Actually Happened at a new loft in Central Square, Cambridge and later at The Boston Arts Group.
-Considering the unconventional and sometimes confrontational nature of the productions, the shows still received interested reviews from the Phoenix and The Boston Globe.
+Considering the unconventional and sometimes confrontational nature of the productions, the shows still received interested reviews from the The Phoenix and The Boston Globe.
 All music for Bastard Theatre productions were original compositions by Branca or Rehberger and were performed live by the actor/musicians.